 Along with having a positive attitude, parents should also try to avoid negative words when speaking about a trip to the dentist.
 Avoiding words like “drill,” “shot,” and “pull” will allow patients to better adapt to this new environment.
 We believe in being honest with every patient, but we find that using different, child-friendly terms greatly helps to allay fears.

 Like the ADA (American Dental Association) and AAPD (American Academy of Pediatric Dentistry), we recommend that a children visit the dentist by age one.
 Our goal at Upstate Pediatric Dentistry is to work diligently on prevention and education with the hopes that our young patients may never have a cavity!
 Studies have shown that earlier preventative visits are easier for patients and actually less expensive for parents over time.
 This also helps foster positive dental attitudes and healthy habits early in life.

-To get a head start on your first visit, you can download the following forms before you come:
+To get a head start on your first visit, fill out the necessary forms here:

 We are honored that you have trusted us with taking care of your family.
 Feel free to call us if you any questions.
 We are excited to see you soon!

 Monday - Thursday: